cynliu98/collegiatebot/README.md

 Completed features:

-N/A
+1. Streamlined registration for returning players in winter A returning player from the fall split may input a link to their user profile and they will be registered automatically with their school and other information.

 Under development features:

-1. Streamlined registration for returning players in winter A returning player from the fall split may input a link to their user profile and they will be registered automatically with their school and other information.
+1. Autoroster
+   Based on the messages in #roster, automatically fill out complete teams in the sheet.

 ## Setup